 Office of the Secretary, Interior.

-This notice announces the addition of a new categorical exclusion under the National Environmental Policy Act of 1969 for the Bureau of Reclamation in the Department of the Interior's Departmental Manual (DM) at 516 DM 14.
-The new categorical exclusion is for the transfer of title of certain projects and facilities from the Bureau of Reclamation to a qualifying non-Federal project entity.
-The new categorical exclusion allows for more efficient review of appropriate title transfer actions.
+This notice announces the intent to revise the Bureau of Reclamation (Reclamation) procedures for compliance with the National Environmental Policy Act of 1969 (NEPA) in the Departmental Manual (DM) at 516 DM 14.
+The proposed revisions are to establish a new Categorical Exclusion (CE) for the Start Printed Page 52504transfer of title of certain projects and facilities from Reclamation to a qualifying non-Federal project entity.
+The new CE would allow for more efficient review of appropriate title transfer actions.
+This notice is also an invitation to comment on Reclamation's proposed new CE.

 Start Further Info